The Best 4-Day London Itinerary for First Timers

 London is a city of magic, music, mystery, and of course, history.
 This list is helpful for visitors wondering what to do in London in 4 days, but there is an infinite number of ways to see this city.

-If you want to have someone help you navigate the city, there are many walking tours to be found, such as this 3-hour walking tour of Old London.
+If you want to have someone help you navigate the city, there are many walking tours to be found, such as this five-hour London sightseeing walking tour.
+Also, consider getting fast track tickets for popular attractions and an Oyster card for traveling around on the London Underground.

 Most importantly, though, there's no right or wrong way to see London.
 Remember to move at your own pace, do what sounds and feels good to you, and have fun.
 If you end up missing anything, London will be waiting right where you left it for your return trip!